Lightning-AI/pytorch-lightning/docs/source/advanced/training_tricks.rst

     # find the batch size
     trainer.tune(model)

+    # Or if you have a datamodule object that needs to be passed
+    trainer.tune(model, datamodule)

 Currently, this feature supports two modes ``'power'`` scaling and ``'binsearch'`` scaling.
 In ``'power'`` scaling, starting from a batch size of 1 keeps doubling the batch size until an out-of-memory (OOM) error is encountered.
 Setting the